Simon3728/Data_Analysis_Election/README.md

 To ensure the accuracy of the data, several checks were performed:
 - Consistency checks to verify that data values make sense
-- Coverage to check, if there is Data missing for some years or states
+- Coverage to check, if there is Data missing for states and year
-- Check Datatypes and Format of the Data
+- Checking data types and formats

 ## Data Visualization